-The next day Robert arose at dawn as do all good country folk.
-It had been too dark to sharpen the chainsaws the night before, so as soon as he had eaten his porridge with cream and brown sugar, he crunched his way through the glistening frost to where the portable chainsaw vice lay.
+The next day Robert was up at dawn.
+It had been too dark to sharpen the chainsaws the night before, so as soon as he had eaten his breakfast, he crunched his way through the glistening frost to where the portable vice lay.
 As he positioned the saw in the vice he was stunned to see that there was yet another nugget caught in the teeth of the chainsaw, shining in the clear light of the early morning sun that follows a frosty night.
 Robert sharpened the saw with somewhat less than his normal vigour.
-This whole gold nugget business was starting to get to him and to make matters worse, he discovered his sharpening file was worn out.
+This whole gold nugget business was starting to get to him, and to make matters worse, he discovered his sharpening file was worn out.
 And it was his last one.
-Now he would have to make the 170km round trip to Bathurst to get more.
+He was planning to make the 170km round trip to Bathurst to visit the bank.
 He muttered to himself at the lost time and the \$30 it would cost him in fuel.
 You'd think he would have known by now to buy the damn files by the dozen.

-It was pouring with rain when he left Bathurst, his only consolation that it would have been too wet to get firewood anyway.
-Just as he was beginning to ponder the warm open fire at the pub and a restorative ale, he heard the all too familiar thump, thump, thump of a flat tyre.
-It wasn't his day, only 15kms from home, just past Sally's Flat, "chested", someone had added to the sign, He found himself in the pouring rain with the jack slipping this way and that in the red clay mud.
-As he retrieved the spare tyre, he began to shake, it could not be, another nugget, this time wedged between the metal rim and the rubber tyre.
-Robert started to question his sanity.
+It was pouring with rain when he left Bathurst, his only consolation was that it would have been too wet to get firewood anyway.
+Just as he was beginning to ponder the warm open fire at the, he heard the thump, thump, thump of a flat tyre.
+It really wasn't his day, only 15kms from home, just past Sally's Flat, "chested", someone had added to the sign, He found himself in the pouring rain with the jack slipping this way and that in the red clay mud.
+As he retrieved the spare tyre from the back of the truck, it could not be, another nugget, this time wedged between the metal rim and the rubber tyre.
+Robert was completely puzzled.

-Mud-covered and soaked from changing the tyre, he climbed back into the truck and headed for home.
-He had only got a kilometre down the road when the motor sputtered and stopped.
-He immediately knew what the problem was, he should have filled the truck the diesel in Bathurst, but this mind was on other things.
+Mud-covered and soaked from changing the tyre, he climbed back into the truck only to find that he should have filled the truck in Bathurst, but this mind was on other things.
 The fuel gauge still pointed at just over half full, but that didn't mean anything as it had always pointed to just over half full for the last four years.
 He had always judged the fuel needs of the truck pretty well and had never run out of fuel before.
-He had a spare fuel gauge in the spare truck he had bought for parts, but he never had a spare 4 hours to change out either the sensor on the fuel tank or the gauge its self.
+He had a spare fuel gauge in the spare truck he had bought for parts, but he never had a spare 4 hours to change out either the sensor on the fuel tank or the gauge it's self.

 He sat in the truck pondering his predicament; he was cold, wet and stuck on the Bathurst road.
-With the slight chance of catching pneumonia or that another vehicle may pass by and provide him with some spare diesel.
+With the slight chance of catching pneumonia or that another vehicle may pass by and render him some spare diesel.

 The rain continued to belt down making small rivulets in the road.
 To pass the time he rolled a smoke and feeling for his lighter he found the nuggets in his overall pocket.
-Looking down at the now handful of nuggets he noticed that all the nuggets pretty much looked the same as if someone had moulded them.
+Looking down at the now handful of nuggets he noticed that all the nuggets pretty much looked the same, as if someone had moulded them.
 They all had a shape like a crooked little finger with a definite angled joint in the middle.
 He now looked more closely at the nuggets and could see what looked like a mould join.
-He knew that the gold content had to be pure as the nuggets showed no sign of any other material
+He knew that the gold content had to be pure as the nuggets showed no sign of any other material.